villano-lab/galactic-spin-W1/paper/paper.md

 # Acknowledgements

-The authors would like to thank Dr. Martin Vogelaar at Kapteyn Astronomical Institute, Dr. Edo Noordermeer, Dr. Emily E. Richards
+The authors would like to thank Dr. Martin Vogelaar at Kapteyn Astronomical Institute, Dr. Edo Noordermeer, Dr. Emily E. Richards, ...

 # References